 In fact, using mouthwash twice a day has detrimental effects on beneficial oral microbiome and eventually on nitric oxide synthesis!

-Nitric oxide is a molecule which has many health benefits.
+Nitric oxide is an important molecule for health.
 It contributes to weight loss, prevents high blood pressure, controls blood glucose levels, and improves insulin sensitivity.

-Furthermore, according to another study, people who used mouthwash twice or more a day significantly increased the risk of hypertension.
+Furthermore, according to another study, people who used mouthwash twice or more a day had increased risk of hypertension.

 Additionally, diminished bioavailability of nitric oxide may cause obesity or other metabolic diseases, and even endothelial cell damage which may lead to cardiovascular disturbances.

 So, you better use mouthwash sparingly.
-Use it only when you actually need it.
+Use it only when actually required.
 Consult your dentist about the frequency and necessity of the use of mouthwash.

 Is mouthwash necessary for good dental hygiene?

 Certainly, brushing teeth twice a day and flossing, are the best ways to have good dental hygiene and prevent gum and tooth disease.
+Also, certain foods may have beneficial effects on teeth.
 In fact, mouthwash may not be necessary.

 But, mouthwash use may be beneficial after dental extraction procedures, such as of the third molar.

-Also, mouthwashes containing anesthetic action may offer relief from pain until visiting your dentist.
+Also, mouthwashes containing anesthetic action may relieve pain until visiting your dentist.

 Moreover, mouthwashes may protect the teeth in the case of xerostomia.
 In this case, there isn’t produced enough saliva, which transfers vital minerals to the teeth.